pixldg/video-To-MOV-for-Davinci-Resolve-Linux/README.md

 # video-To-MOV-for-Davinci-Resolve-Linux

-A simple Linux AppImage tool to convert videos to MOV format using ProRes, DNxHD and Cineform codec, built with Python3, GTK3, and FFmpeg.
+A simple Linux AppImage tool to convert videos to MOV formats compatible with Resolve on Linux using ProRes, DNxHD and Cineform codec, built with Python3, GTK3, and FFmpeg.

 ## Features